Skip to content

 #Should I buy a new TV if flickering starts?

 Not right away.
-It’s worth following this guide first.
-Replacing a cable or a backlight strip often costs under $30 and restores the TV completely.
-Only consider replacing the TV if multiple internal boards have failed simultaneously.
+Work through this guide first.
+A cable or backlight strip replacement often costs under $30 and fully restores the TV.

 #What is the most common cause of a blinking Toshiba TV screen?

 Loose or degraded HDMI cables are the leading culprit.
-Signal interruptions from a damaged cable produce blinking, flashing, or intermittent blackouts until the cable is reseated or replaced.
+Signal interruptions from a damaged cable produce blinking, flashing, or intermittent blackouts.
+Replace any cable over 3 years old with a certified Premium High Speed HDMI to rule out signal degradation.

 #Can outdated firmware cause Toshiba TV flickering?